DiUS/pact_broker-docker/README.md

 ## Notes

-* Use `-p PACT_BROKER_PORT:PACT_BROKER_PORT` to start the docker image, as some of the Rack middleware gets confused by receiving requests for other ports and will return a 404 otherwise (port forwarding does not rewrite headers).
+* Use `-p $PACT_BROKER_PORT:$PACT_BROKER_PORT` to start the docker image, as some of the Rack middleware gets confused by receiving requests for other ports and will return a 404 otherwise (port forwarding does not rewrite headers).
 (Replace the broker port with the actual port your want your broker to respond to.)
 * On OSX, use `boot2docker ip` to get the IP of the VirtualBox, and connect on port 80.
 * ~~On OSX you need to use 8080 due to boot2docker's virtual box generally not having the right priviliges to start a new process listing to default web port.~~ This doesn't seem to be true/true anymore.
 * The application makes use of the phusion passenger application server.